ayohana/galactic-age-calculator/src/README.md

 * The user's age in Uranus years (0.23 Earth years per 1 Uranus year).
 * The user's age in Neptune years (0.45 Earth years per 1 Neptune year).
 * The user's remaining life expectancy on each planet based on their demographics.
-* If the user has surpassed their life expectancy, it will return the number of years they have lived past the life expectancy.
+* If the user has surpassed their life expectancy, it will return the number of years they have lived past their life expectancy on each planet.

 ## Specs